 Subsection 2.
-Psychology specialists and the director of psychological services shall be on-call and rotate the responsibility for emergency evaluations and management, one week at a time, but not occurring more often than once every five weeks, unless mutually agreed upon.
+Mental Health Therapists and the Mental Health Services Manager shall be on-call and rotate the responsibility for emergency evaluations and management, one week at a time, but not occurring more often than once every five weeks, unless mutually agreed upon or in cases of emergency staffing levels.
+Emergency staffing level is defined as fifty percent (50%) of less assigned FTE of Mental Health Therapist positions, excluding the Mental Health Services Manager.

 Subsection 3.
-The employer agrees to provide a pager or cellular phone to the oncall clinician for the week on-call.
+The employer agrees to provide a pager or cellular phone to the on-call clinician for the week on-call.